Review of 2023

 Sam Terry had a successful season progressing through the GB Junior under-19 Selection Trials in November 2022 and February 2023 to become the only Northern representative at the final trials in July in which he finished 18th.

-Quinn Mosley achieved victory in 12 events over the year in single, double and quad, and Jonny Cleugh in 9 single sculling events at heads and regattas.
+Quinn Mosley achieved victory in 12 events over the year in single, double and quad, and Jonny Cleugh won 9 single sculling events at heads and regattas.
 There were successes across the board throughout the year for Junior boys and girls in all age groups.

 Nick Baird represented DARC in the Open single sculling events at numerous heads and regattas, winning at Durham Coronation Regatta and Tees and Durham LDS/SBH competitions.